laylacodes/hashnode-articles/clqzktsfq000209jq2mdohxl2.md

 ## 8\.
 Networking inside out

 Forming connections isn't just about having a chat over coffee (though that's fun too ofc).
 It's about building lasting relationships that enrich your career journey.
 I've learned soooo much just by listening to others' stories (whether that be fellow interns or Senior Directors, VP's, etc.) and experiences at Oracle, and I'm lucky to have multiple mentors that are so invested in my career.
-Making those genuine connections leads to so many open doors, mentor ships, promotions, new job opportunities, etc. So, lean into networking as much as you can!
+Making those genuine connections leads to so many open doors, mentorships, promotions, new job opportunities, etc. So, lean into networking as much as you can!

 ## 9\.
 Growth mindset